Unmanned Aerial Systems (Drones)

 2. Policy Purpose

 To define the restrictions and parameters for operating an Unmanned Aerial System, commonly known as a “drone”, on or above University of Southern California (“USC”) property and/or in connection with a USC-sanctioned or affiliated event or other activity to include commercial, recreational, hobbyist and other uses.
+This policy aims to foster a culture of safety by prioritizing the well-being of the USC community, protecting university property, and maintaining compliance with applicable regulations.

 3. Scope and Application